Using Leap Motion and ZED Mini for AR Hand Tracking

 - Expand the Planetarium object, and the Earth object below that

 - Select all the planets, the Sun, and the Moon (a child of Earth) at once.
-In the Inspector, add a Sphere Collider component.
+In the Inspector, add a Rigidbody component

-- Select those objects individually and adjust the Radius value of the Sphere Collider until you see its bounds fit the planet in the Scene window
+- Select the objects individually and adjust the Radius value of the Sphere Collider until you see its bounds fit the planet in the Scene window

 Save, run the scene, and put on your headset.
 Reach out and poke a planet.
 Dribble it between your palms.
 Punch the sun to send it flying toward your buddy.
 Earth and the rest of the solar system is now in your hands!